About the Award

 This is a juried award.
-Entries are evaluated by a national panel of journalism educators consisting of members of the Multicultural Commission and/or individuals designated by the Multicultural Commission chair.
+Entries are evaluated by a national panel of journalism educators consisting of members of the JEA Awards Committee.
 The award program will include one winner.
 If the winner is a group, a representative of that group should receive the award.
 Honorable mentions may be given.
-The winner and honorable mentions, if any, will be recognized at the spring JEA/NSPA National High School Journalism Convention awards luncheon.
+The winner and honorable mentions, if any, will be recognized at the JEA/NSPA Spring National High School Journalism Convention awards luncheon.

 Application and Deadlines

 A narrative of up to 500 words should explain how the nominee has demonstrated and encouraged a multicultural approach with student media staff, media production and/or community.
 Retired journalism teachers and advisers, along with those currently teaching or advising may be nominated and JEA members may nominate themselves or their own programs.
 Organizations supportive of scholastic journalism also may be nominated.
 The nomination must be from a JEA member.
 Three letters of support from other individuals who know the nominee or group are required.

 To nominate an individual for the Diversity Award, please fill out this form and submit to JEA Headquarters by Dec.
 15.

 Barbara Bateman, CJE, Murphy High School, Mobile, Ala.

 Camille Respess and Erin Castellano, CJE, Clayton (Mo.)
 High School

 Thomas Kaup, MJE, Auburn (Wash.)
 High School